Best VPN for Torrenting

 Make Sure the VPN Keeps No Logs

-One of the most, if not the most, important things to confirm when shopping around for a best VPN for torrenting is that it does not keep any logs.
+One of the most, if not the most, important things to confirm when shopping around for the best VPN for torrenting is that it does not keep any logs.

-This way, even if they are compelled to disclose information, there is nothing meaningful for them to disclose as they don’t keep any logs of your activities.
+That's why it's extremely important to choose a no-log VPN service for torrenting.
+This way, even if they are compelled to disclose information, there's nothing meaningful for them to disclose, as they don’t keep any logs of your activities in the first place.

 - Do they keep logs?